My shopping cart

 If you used two skillets then put the pasta pot back on a burner on high, dump the clams in, add the pasta, and mix as above.

-Remove to two large plates or shallow bowls and season with freshly ground chili flakes, fresh lemon juice, and the remaining 1 Tbsp of olive oil.
+Remove to two large plates or shallow bowls and season with freshly ground chili flakes, fresh lemon juice, and the remaining 1 tablespoon of olive oil.

 If substituting jarred clams: First make sure to use only a high quality brand from Italy (I'm found that most other canned clams have very little flavor and can often be rubbery).
 Add the juice from the clams to the skillet with the wine and reduce.
 Leave the reduction in the skillet and allow to simmer.
 Add the clams when you add the cooked pasta.
 The brand I like is called Vantia and comes in a 9.5oz jar.